datacenter/iserver/doc/ocp/bm/uc1.md

 ## Description

-The cluster has been deployed and configured based on the following files
+The cluster deployed and configured based on the following files
 - cluster.json definining cluster and tasks intent
 - single.yaml for single interface with vlan connection to fabric
 - htpasswd for HTPasswd Identity Provider configuration